Mazchoo/Cuda-Accelerated-Sewing-Simulation/README.md

-# Pyscript-Sewing-Simulation
+# Python Sewing Simulation

 ## Basic Description

-Models sewing using a .dxf clothing design and a dynamic avatar from an .obj file.
-Models tensile forces and sewing forces.
-Using Web-GPU hardware acceleration for display.
+Models sewing of a pattern using a dynamic avatar from an .obj file.
+Models tensile forces, gravity, collisions and sewing constraints.

 ## List of Stuff ToDo